Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 The Mexican Government Procurement Process

-Mexican Government procurement and contracts are governed by Article 134 of the Mexican Constitution, the Public Procurement Act (Ley de Adquisiones, Arrendamientos y Servicios del Sector Público or LAASSP), and Public Works Act (Ley de Obras Públicas y Servicios Relacionados con las Mismas or LOPSRM).
+GOM procurement and contracts are governed by Article 134 of the Mexican Constitution, the Public Procurement Act (Ley de Adquisiones, Arrendamientos y Servicios del Sector Público or LAASSP), and the Public Works Act (Ley de Obras Públicas y Servicios Relacionados con las Mismas or LOPSRM).
 The Secretariat for Public Administration (Secretaría de la Función Pública or SFP) is responsible for defining, monitoring, and enforcing procurement and contracting rules, including managing any objections or disagreements with the legality of the procurement process.
 Depending on the sector, other government ministries and agencies may have oversight on the process.
 For example, in the energy sector the Federal Electricity Commission (Comisión Federal de Electricidad or CFE) and the National Electric System (Sistema Eléctrico Nacional or SEN) significantly regulate tenders in their respective areas of responsibility.

 An agency seeking to procure a product or service will evaluate the bid on point-based, cost-benefit, or binary criteria.
 Through a point-based process, every component of a bid is weighted differently (50 points in total), and the experience of a supplier is 10 to 15 percent of the final score.
 The cost-benefit evaluation monetizes the benefit of each component of the bid to enable cost-benefit scoring.
 The binary process is typically used for commodity purchases in which the procuring agency first determines bids that meet all technical requirements and then automatically awards the purchase to the lowest price bid.